FarranceMM/scientific-databoard/README.md

 # Data Scientist
 ### Summary

-As a Data Enthusiasist, i enjoy transforming unstructured data into meaningful insights through visual representation.
-From a young age, i found joy investigating mathematical concepts and solving numerical issues.in future, i hope to deepen my understanding of machine learning, which is a crucial aspect of modern data science.
+As a Data Enthusiasist, i take pleasure in using visual representation to turn unstructured data into insightful understandings.
+From a young age, i have always enjoyed solving numerical puzzles and learning about mathematical concepts. in future, i hope to deepen my understanding of machine learning, which is a crucial aspect of modern data science.

 ### Experience
 Projects: Predictive Modelling Project-Used Python to make sales predictions based on historical data